keepsloading/KeepsLoading/README.md

 **Endlessly**
 An endless running game built under tight constraints.
 Focused on how simple mechanics and scoring can keep users hooked.
-(Not published — it wasn’t the main focus of the project)
+(Not published.
+It wasn’t the main focus of the project)

 ### Other